 Dear Friends and Supporters of Windana,

-Welcome to the Spring quarterly newsletter that we have created to connect and share stories of our people, our work, the impact of what we do and what is happening in the wider treatment sector.
-It has been an extremely busy period of change, renewal and connections for Windana both internally and in a wide range of interactions with the recovery sector.
+Welcome to the first of our quarterly newsletters that we have created to connect and share stories of our people, our work, the impact of what we do and what is happening in the wider treatment sector.

 It is a privilege to lead the Windana team.
 Every week we support up to 70 people across Windana’s residential services, and around 300 clients through our community-based programs.
 Providing the very best care requires more than 100 skilled and passionate staff, the right infrastructure, effective operations and good governance.
 I can assure you, no two days are ever the same and the need for residential and community based treatment just keeps growing.

 Next month marks the third anniversary of my appointment as CEO of Windana.
 Hindsight is a wonderful thing but I really can say that the timing was ideal as Windana was entering a period of necessary transformation, organisational restructuring and opportunities for growth.
 Some of key highlights have been:

 - Seeing firsthand how Windana’s holistic recovery methods work.
 Welcoming all first-time and return clients that have sought Windana’s help to rebuild their lives and reconnect with family, friends and the community

 - Collaborating with a reinvigorated board of directors and leadership team

 - Spearheading the new five-year strategic plan to deliver on our vision for Windana to be the leader in our field with the capacity to help more people year on year